When you look at the world of ecommerce, there’s no denying that a lot has happened in just a short amount of time.

 - Charging appropriate taxes and duties so that there are no unforeseen costs

-This may seem like an obvious point, but organizations often look to market growth rates to determine their number one priority.
-However, it is beneficial to start where you already have demand, as that will turbocharge your success.
-For example, if you are a European-based business, but are seeing a high volume of traffic on your website from Japan, you may want to consider this as an initial market opportunity.
+It may seem an obvious point, but organizations often look to market growth rates and metrics like GDP, population and consumer spending to determine priority markets.
+However, starting where you’re already in demand can turbocharge your success and give you a platform to build from.
+That’s why when assessing potential expansion opportunities for your brand, web traffic data can provide a unique angle of analysis.
+For example, if you are a European-based business but are seeing a high volume of traffic from Japan, you may want to direct your attention toward the opportunity in this market.

-In order to sell products across country borders, you must understand import requirements and how they apply to your products.
+In turn, you will also need to determine which countries will allow your product to be sold in the first place.
+To sell across country borders, you must understand important requirements and how they specifically apply to your products.
 This includes the country of origin for the final product and the materials from which it was constructed.

 3. Provide customers with clear information on duties and taxes

-Generally, when selling cross border, you or your merchant are the exporter and your customer is the importer.
+Generally, when selling cross-border, you or your Merchant of Record are the exporter and your customer is the importer.
 This means your customer is responsible for duties and taxes required for import.
 If these are not calculated correctly at the time of the transaction, the carrier will be required to collect from the consumer upon delivery, which can result in refusals and customer dissatisfaction.

 4. Determine the right fulfillment strategy for your business